- How do I create my account?

 Work for Good is social enterprise, incorporated as a company limited by shares.
 We operate as a 'for-profit-for-good enterprise, and as such, for the foreseeable future all profits will either be re-invested in the growth of the mission, or given to charity, or both.
-We are committed to achieving B-Corp status in 2018.

 Start-up investment in Work for Good has come through 'angel investors', individuals willing to invest in our philanthropic mission.